A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Experiments

 \subsection{Visual Results}

-We further present qualitative comparisons on the Tecnick dataset.
-Three representative images are selected and compressed using VTM, InvCompress, TCM, WeConvene, FTIC, and the proposed HCFSSNet.
-The reconstructed images are shown in Fig.~\ref{fig:results_vis_1}.
-As can be seen, HCFSSNet produces reconstructions with sharper edges and finer textures that more closely match the ground-truth images, especially around high-frequency structures such as thin lines and repetitive patterns.
-This demonstrates that the proposed hybrid transform and frequency-aware entropy model not only improve PSNR, but also preserve visually important details at comparable or lower bitrates.
+We further provide qualitative comparisons on the Tecnick dataset.
+Three representative images are selected and compressed by VTM, InvCompress, TCM, WeConvene, FTIC, and the proposed HCFSSNet.
+The reconstructed results are shown in Fig.~\ref{fig:results_vis_1}.

+As illustrated in Fig.~\ref{fig:results_vis_1}, HCFSSNet tends to preserve clearer local structures and texture patterns in several representative regions, especially around thin edges, repeated textures, and fine line structures.
+Compared with the other methods shown here, the reconstructions produced by HCFSSNet exhibit fewer visible distortions in some challenging areas, while maintaining competitive bitrate and PSNR performance.
+These qualitative observations are broadly consistent with the quantitative comparisons reported in the previous subsection.